jython/book/chapter19.rst

 module import lock simplifies this setup so that it's safely published.
 We will discuss this concept further later in this chapter.

-Note that the Module Interpreter Lock is global for the entire Jython runtime.
+Note that the module import lock is global for the entire Jython runtime.